meta-llama/llama-stack/docs/source/building_applications/tools.md

 Tools are treated as any other resource in llama stack like models.
 You can register them, have providers for them etc.

-When instatiating an agent, you can provide it a list of tool groups that it has access to.
+When instantiating an agent, you can provide it a list of tool groups that it has access to.
 Agent gets the corresponding tool definitions for the specified tool groups and passes them along to the model.

 Refer to the [Building AI Applications](https://github.com/meta-llama/llama-stack/blob/main/docs/getting_started.ipynb) notebook for more examples on how to use tools.